What is Smoke School?

 Method 22 is the determination of the presence or absence of visible emissions.
-Method 22 is used to look for fugitive emissions, emissions that should not be occurring, due to structual problems on stacks, or other reasons.
+Method 22 is used to look for fugitive emissions, emissions that should not be occurring.
+Fugitive emissions can be due to structual problems on stacks and other reasons.
 Method 22 does not require certification, but the EPA states that personnel should attend a Method 9 training before completing a Method 22 test.
 EPA Source »

 What is EPA Title V?